'Weird Al' Yankovic: The stories behind the songs

 For 35 years, “Weird Al” Yankovic has been music’s most reliable satirist, sending up the biggest pop hits and the most iconic artists for the sake of belly laughs.
-He’s about to release a brand new album called Mandatory Fun on July 15, so to prepare for a fresh batch of tunes we caught up with Yankovic to get the stories behind hits both big and small.
+We caught up with Yankovic to get the stories behind hits both big and small.

 “My Bologna” (1979)